 An important use of international public finance, including ODA, is to catalyse additional resource mobilization from other sources, public and private.
 It can support improved tax collection and help strengthen domestic enabling environments and build essential public services.
 It can also be used to unlock additional finance through blended or pooled financing and risk mitigation, notably for infrastructure and other investments that support private sector development.

-We will hold open, inclusive and transparent discussions on the modernization of the ODA measurement and on the proposed measure of “total official support for sustainable development” and we affirm that any such measure will not dilute commitments already made
+We will hold open, inclusive and transparent discussions on the modernization of the ODA measurement and on the proposed measure of “total official support for sustainable development” and we affirm that any such measure will not dilute commitments already made.

 South-South cooperation is an important element of international cooperation for development as a complement, not a substitute, to North-South cooperation.
-We recognize its increased importance and the different history and particularities and stress that South-South cooperation should be seen as an expression of solidarity among peoples and countries of the South, based on their shared experiences and objectives.
-It should continue to be guided by the principles of respect for national sovereignty, national ownership and independence, equality, non-conditionality, non-interference in domestic affairs and mutual benefit.
+We recognize its increased importance, different history and particularities.

-We welcome the increased contributions of South-South cooperation to poverty eradication and sustainable development and look forward to a further strengthening of South-South cooperation.
-We invite South-South providers to voluntarily scale up their efforts and make their support more effective and transparent, in accordance with the provision of the Nairobi Outcome document of the High Level UN Conference on South-South Cooperation.
+We welcome the increased contributions of South-South cooperation to poverty eradication and sustainable development.
+We encourage developing countries to voluntarily step up their efforts to strengthen South-South cooperation, and to further improve its development effectiveness in accordance with the provisions of the Nairobi Outcome document of the High Level UN Conference on South-South Cooperation.
 We also commit to strengthening triangular cooperation as a means of bringing relevant experience and expertise to bear in development cooperation.

-We welcome continued efforts to improve the quality, impact and effectiveness of development cooperation and other international efforts in public finance, including adherence to agreed development effectiveness principles.
+We welcome continued efforts to improve the quality, impact and effectiveness of development cooperation and other international efforts in public finance, including adherence to agreed development cooperation effectiveness principles.
 We will align activities with national priorities, including by reducing fragmentation, accelerating the untying of aid, particularly for LDCs and countries most in need.
 We will promote country ownership, results orientation and strengthen country systems, use programme-based approaches where appropriate, strengthen partnerships for development, reduce transaction costs, and increase transparency and mutual accountability.
 We will make development more effective and predicable by providing developing countries with regular and timely indicative information on planned support in the medium term.
-We will pursue these efforts in the e Development Cooperation Forum of the Economic and Social Council and in this regard we also take account of efforts in other relevant fora, such as the Global Partnership for Effective Development Cooperation, in a complementary manner.
+We will pursue these efforts in the Development Cooperation Forum of the Economic and Social Council and in this regard we also take account of efforts in other relevant fora, such as the Global Partnership for Effective Development Cooperation, in a complementary manner.
 We will also consider not requesting tax exemptions on goods and services delivered as government-to-government aid, beginning with renouncing repayments of value added taxes and import levies.

-We acknowledge that the United Nations Framework Convention on Climate Change is the primary international, intergovernmental forum for negotiating the global response to climate change.
+We acknowledge that the United Nations Framework Convention on Climate Change (UNFCCC) is the primary international, intergovernmental forum for negotiating the global response to climate change.
 We welcome the Lima call for climate action and we are encouraged by the commitment by the Conference of the Parties to reaching an ambitious agreement in Paris in 2015 that is applicable to all Parties and that reflects the principle of common but differentiated responsibilities and respective capabilities, in light of different national circumstances.